Finding the Funds for College

 How can you qualify?
-Scholarships may focus on academic or athletic achievements, community activities, aspirations, background, or other factors.
+Scholarships may focus on academic or athletic achievements, community activities, aspirations, background, type of disability, disease or other factors.
 Locating them is literally a treasure hunt.
 Your high school's college office has information on large, well-known awards like the National Merit Scholarship.
 Discovering less-known, potentially appropriate awards invites ingenuity and persistence.

 Some religious or ethnic groups offer scholarships.
 Since 1975, the Hispanic College Fund (www.hsf.net) has awarded over 68,000 scholarships, worth more than $144 million, in all 50 states.
-The National Council of Jewish Women of New York (www.ncjwny.org) offers a $3,000 award to someone with a disability.
 The American Chemical Society (www.acs.org) awards up to $3,000 per year to qualified black, Hispanic, or American Indian students who plan to become chemists, biochemists, chemical engineers, etc.

 Some scholarship Web sites charge fees to subscribe.
 However, with many excellent free sites available, your search doesn't need to cost a cent.
 (With "free" registration, the sponsor usually shares your contact information with colleges and student marketing firms.)
 Three excellent resources are www.fastweb.com, www.scholarships.com, and www.petersons.com/finaid.